hryggrbyr/tracker/src/Books/Stolen Tongues - Felix Blackwell.md

 start_date:
 end_date:
 rating: 0
+recommended_by:
-recommended_by: seen in the lobby of a Spanish hotel
+  name: me (seen in the lobby of a Spanish hotel)
+  url:
 created: 2025-09-20 22:36:31
 ---